itsbrianburton/asterisk-doorbell/README.md

 # Asterisk Doorbell Integration

-This was inspired by TECH7Fox's excellent [Asterisk Integration](https://github.com/TECH7Fox/Asterisk-integration), but written from the ground up to improve a few pain points:
+This was inspired by TECH7Fox's excellent [Asterisk Integration](https://github.com/TECH7Fox/Asterisk-integration), but written from the ground up to function as a simple video doorbell integration.
-* Uses Browser Mod to notify specific HA clients rather than creating multiple persons.
-* Maintains a connection to the Asterisk server while using HA for faster responses.
-* Uses confbridges (conference calls) to take advantage

-### How It's Different
+### How It's Works

 <img src="images/integration-details.svg" />

 ## Requirements
-* [HACS](https://www.hacs.xyz/docs/use/download/download/#to-download-hacs-ossupervised) - **(Required)** Necessary to install the following integrations
+* [HACS](https://www.hacs.xyz/docs/use/download/download/#to-download-hacs-ossupervised) - **(Required)** Necessary to install this integration
-* [Browser Mod](https://github.com/thomasloven/hass-browser_mod) - **(Required)** Used to identify individual HA instances and send users directly to the correct dashboard to answer a call.
 * Asterisk Server - **(Requuired)**

 ## Installation